lanwin/esphome_samsung_ac/readme.md

 - **Do I need a ESP for each indoor device?** When all your indoor devices are connected to the same outdoor device, then you need just one.
 Otherwise you need one for each outdoor device.
 - **Do I need to turn off my climate devices when I connect the ESP?** No, but it's advised to do so, as beside the F1/F2 connectors there is 240V AC, which can be deadly.
 It is safer to disconnect the unit from power while installing the ESP, then reconnect it.

-- **My device has no additional F1/F2 connectors, how do I connect it?** Somethimes they are called R1/R2.
-On some devices it seems that this connectors use only one cable (and ground) but we are not sure yet.
-Please follow the discussions.
+- **My device has no F1/F2 connectors, how do I connect it?** Without F1/F2 connectors, this will not work.
+Sorry!

 ## Development